codingconcepts/albert/README.md

 $ rake run
 ```

 This will start the gnatsd node, 2 agents and 1 orchestrator.
-The agents are running in `dummy` mode, just in case you're on a Windows machine and happen to have Notepad running :)
+The agents are configured to run in `dummy` mode, just in case you're on a Windows machine and happen to have Notepad running :)

 ### Orchestrator